 Acceptable Use Policy

 Computers are used to support and enhance learning.
 Internet access allows users to share resources, innovations, experiences and interact with people from all over the world.
-This policy is intended to prescribe the appropriate behaviour and use of ICT resources by users in an effective, ethical and lawful manner.
+This policy is intended to prescribe the appropriate behaviour and use of Information and Communication Technology (ICT) resources by users in an effective, ethical and lawful manner.

 This policy applies to the use of the ICT resources owned and managed by SST, as well as those brought in for use by users.
 ICT resources include computer accounts, servers, disk storage, software, email, public folders, network and the Internet.
 All users are to comply with this Policy.